AryanXP308/YTDownloader/README.md

 # YTDownloader
 A simple python gateway to youtube downloading
 <hr>
-This project is under development a got a very active developer😊
+This project is under development and got a very active developer😊

 This project is using: